nycmeshnet/nycmesh.net/content/faq/index.md

 When connecting through the mesh from the street you should use the same standard precautions as you would when connecting to WiFi at a coffee shop or airport: use [https](https://en.wikipedia.org/wiki/HTTPS) (lock icon) web sites for secure connections (most browsers do this by default nowadays), or use a VPN service.

-If you connect to the mesh network indirectly over the internet (for example over a cable ISP connection) this is by [tinc VPN](https://www.tinc-vpn.org/) and is secure.

 <!---
  "data" links from a few different places
 -->